 Welcome to the Havant Talking Newspaper website.
 HTN was set up in 1993 as a registered charity with the aim of bringing local news to blind and visually impaired adults in and around Havant.

-Each month our dedicated volunteers produce and dispatch around 60 minutes of local news on a memory stick free of charge to our listeners.
+Every fortnight our dedicated volunteers produce and dispatch around 60 minutes of local news on a memory stick free of charge to our listeners.
 Please Get in Touch if you know of someone who might benefit from our service.

 The latest copies of Havant’s Talking Newspaper can be downloaded here and listened to on your computer, tablet or smart phone.